 - Put a chain-link barrier at the bottom of your fence.
 This will make walking along the perimeter unpleasant for your canine escape artist.

-6. Your dog is a dedicated digger
+6. Your dog is a dedicated digger.

-As such, they will still burrow despite many attempts to correct such behaviour.
+As such, they will still burrow despite many attempts to correct such behavior.
 Rather than prevent them from doing what is natural to them, teach them to dig appropriately.

 - Assign a burrowing pit for your dog.
-Put his favourite toys and treats in it.
-You can bury some of them at a shallow depth.
+Train your dog to dig in the designated spot with treats and rewards.Put his favourite toys and treats in his digging zone.
+You can bury some of them in a shallow depth.
 Once he uncovers the treat, give him lots of praises.

 - Let your dog participate in dog sports particularly earthdog trials.
 In this activity, dogs burrow through an underground tunnel to find a securely caged rat.
 This dog sport will satisfy your pooch’s urge to dig.

 - You can also spread some deterrents such as citrus peels on the areas he frequents to dig.
 Does vinegar stop dogs from digging?
 Yes, it can help stop digging behavior in dogs.
 Place a 50/50 mixture of vinegar and water in a spray bottle and spritz it on your dog’s digging spots.